alexjenni/mariel/README.md

 * `Snakemake` to manage the build and dependencies
 * `R` for statistical analysis
+* `LaTeX` to compile the paper in a pdf document

 ## How to Build this repo
 Download the repository onto your computer.
 Then, download the raw dataset (cps_77-93.csv) from https://www.dropbox.com/s/2cxjtqgxmdeclke/cps_77-93_men.csv?dl=0 and place it in *src/data*.

-If you have Snakemake and R installed, navigate your terminal to this directory.
+If you have Snakemake, R and LaTeX installed, navigate your terminal to this directory.

 ### Installing Missing R packages